tonyelewis/puppet/README.md

 ## Notes on install

+*BOOT THE LIVEUSB IN UEFI MODE IFF YOU WANT TO INSTALL IN UEFI MODE*

 On XPS 15:

 * To boot from Live USB, choose lower USB option not first (Legacy) one